vogt4nick/recipes.vogt4nick.com/src/en/salads/pantry-salads/pasta-salads/corn-avocado-pasta-salad.md

     1. **Parboil onion.** Put onion in a colander.
 Drain pasta over the onion through the colander.
     1. **Mix** pasta, onion, vinaigrette, and corn kernels.
-    1. **Cool to room temperature**, partially covered, stirring occassionally.
+    1. **Cool to room temperature**, partially covered, stirring occasionally.
     1. **Taste**, correcting seasoning as desired.
     1. **Combine.** Mix in avocados, mozzarella, and coriander.